 This guide covers the key things you need to know about insect bites in the UK.
-Note: Always consult a healthcare practitioner or doctor if you develop symptoms of a serious allergic reaction or for advice, official diagnoses and information on treating insect bites.
+Note: The page is checked at intervals and is not monitored 24/7.
+As an insect repellent manufacturer we are not able to offer medical advice.
+Always consult a healthcare practitioner or doctor if you develop symptoms of a serious allergic reaction or for advice, official diagnoses and information on treating insect bites.

 What's more we've also listed the most common insect hotspots to help you be prepared when you enter any habitats favoured by the little biters.